stammler/simframe/README.md

 [![status](https://joss.theoj.org/papers/0ef61e034c57445e846b2ec383c920a6/status.svg)](https://joss.theoj.org/papers/0ef61e034c57445e846b2ec383c920a6)
 ![PyPI - Downloads](https://img.shields.io/pypi/dm/simframe?label=PyPI%20downloads)

-Framework for scientific simulations
+### Framework for scientific simulations

-`simframe` is a framework to flexibly build scientific simulations.
+`Simframe` is a Python framework to facilitate scientific simulations.
+The scope of the software is to provide a framework which can hold data fields, which can be used to integrate differential equations, and which can read and write data files.

-It comes with a variety of integration schemes and some infrastrcuture for writing and reading data files.
+Data fields are stored in modified `numpy.ndarray`s.
+Therefore, `Simframe` can only work with data, that can be stored in `NumPy` arrays.

 ## Installation